Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: : Evaluating LLMs' Interpersonal Social Reasoning

 \subsection{Dataset Design}

-To capture the complexity and diversity of real-world social dynamics, we leverage movie scripts, which provide natural interactions among humans across a wide spectrum of relationships (Table~\ref{tab:initial-relationships}).

-Our benchmark makes two key contributions: It (1) dynamically models how social relationships emerge within conversations, rather than relying on static role labels, and (2) employs a three-tiered probabilistic labeling scheme—\textsc{Highly~Likely}, \textsc{Less~Likely}, and \textsc{Unlikely}—enabling more granular evaluation of \task capabilities.
+To capture the complexity and diversity of real-world social dynamics, we leverage movie scripts that contain natural human interactions spanning a wide range of relationships (Table~\ref{tab:initial-relationships}). \dataset makes two key contributions: (1) it aims to capture relationships as they are contextualized within the dialogue, rather than relying on static role labels, and (2) it adopts a three-tier probabilistic labeling scheme—\hlhigh{\textsc{Highly~Likely}}, \llhigh{\textsc{Less~Likely}}, and \ulhigh{\textsc{Unlikely}}—for more fine-grained evaluation of \task.

-\paragraph{Dialogue-Level Labeling} A key design choice of \dataset is its focus on relationships as manifested within specific conversational contexts.
-Previous benchmarks often rely on fixed character roles derived from movie metadata (e.g., mother–son)~\cite{jia2021ddrel}.
-However, social relationships are dynamic: speakers may shift roles based on context and/or hold multiple relationships simultaneously.
-For example, the same conversational partners may interact as friends and as co-workers in different scenes.
+\paragraph{Dialogue-Level Labeling} A key design choice of \dataset is to label relationships as they appear in specific conversational contexts.
+Prior benchmarks often assign fixed character roles from movie metadata (e.g., mother–son)~\cite{Jia_Huang_Q_Zhu_2021}.
+However, social relationships are dynamic, as speakers can shift roles across contexts and may hold multiple relationships simultaneously.

-To validate our context-centric approach, we compare our human-annotated labels against these static ``movie labels''.
-The comparison reveals two critical findings: (1) 19\% of static movie labels are not considered relevant by human annotators for a given dialogue, suggesting that a single global label can be misleading.
-(2) Even when the annotator labels include a movie label, our annotations contain an average of 3.6 \textsc{Highly~Likely} relationships per dialogue.
-This result shows that a single conversation often reflects multiple social facets, highlighting the limitations of a single-label approach and the necessity of a context-aware method.
+We highlight the value of dialogue-level labeling by comparing our annotations with static, movie-level labels.
+We find that 19\% of movie-level labels are judged irrelevant for a given dialogue (suggesting that a global label can be misleading) and even when a movie-level label is applicable, our annotations identify more than three \textsc{Highly~Likely} relationships per dialogue on average.
+These findings show that a single conversation often reflects multiple social facets, motivating our context-aware, dialogue-level labeling approach.